fairdataihub/pysoda/README.md

 # pysoda

-## Description
+## Overview

-pysoda is a tool for your python workflows that can help you create datasets in compliance with your favorite FAIR data standards.
+Pysoda is a tool for your python workflows that can help you create datasets in compliance with your favorite FAIR(Findable, Accessible, Interoperable, Reusable) data standards.
+At the moment, pysoda is primarily focused on neuromodulation, neurophysiology, and related data according to the SPARC guidelines that are aimed at making data FAIR.
+However, we are envisioning to extend the tool to support other standards such as BIDS, FHIR, etc, in the future.

+Pysoda stems from SODA, a desktop software that simplifies the organization and sharing of data that needs to comply to a FAIR data standard.
+While using the SODA app can be convenient for most investigators, others with coding proficiency may find it more convenient to implement automated workflows.
+Given that the backend of SODA contains many functions necessary for preparing and submitting a dataset that is compliant with the SPARC Data Structure (SDS) such as:

+Creating standard metadata files
+Generating manifest files
+Automatically complying with the file/folder naming conventions Validating against the offical SDS validator
+Uploading dataset to Pennsieve with SDS compliance (ignoring empty folders and non-allowed files, avoiding duplicate files and folders, etc.)
+And many more

+Pysoda makes these functions, which have been thoroughtly tested and validated, easily integratable in automated workflows such that the investigators do not have to re-write them.
+This will be very similar to the [pyfairdatatools](https://github.com/AI-READI/pyfairdatatools) Python package we are developing for our [AI-READI](https://aireadi.org/) project as part of the NIH Bridge2AI program.

 ## Workflow